ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   The module generator has several options you can configure.
   F.e.
 Generating the source/header/test file in a subdirectory (by adding <Path> when calling module:create).
-  For more info, refer to the "Module Generator" section.
+  For more info, refer to the [Module Generator](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md#module-generator) section.

 * `ceedling logging <tasks...>`: